znerd/uasniffer/README.txt

    http://github.com/znerd/uasniffer/issues

-Here's a small code snippet that will analyze your agent string:
+Here's a small code snippet that will analyze your agent string and put some relevant CSS class names in your <HTML> tag:

    public service(HttpServletRequest req, HttpServletResponse res) throws ServletException {